jsonch/bluefielddev/examples/wire/readme.md

 And vice versa.
 Each wire is on its own thread.

-`build.sh` has a build command that works on bluefield dpu (outside of any docker containers, etc)
+Minimal dependencies and simplest possible code.

-- Remember to set hugepages to at least 2048: `sudo sysctl -w vm.nr_hugepages=2048`
+*Make sure that hugepages are configured before running.
+If not done already, a reasonable default is:* `sudo sysctl -w vm.nr_hugepages=2048`

 #### Basic Usage

-`./build.sh` -- compile the program
+`./build.sh` -- compile the program.
+This is a script to show the basic way to compile a dpdk app on the bluefield with minimal toolchain dependencies.

-`./wire` -- print information about available ports
+`./wire` -- print information about available ports.

-`./wire -l 0-2 -- X Y` start a bidirectional wire between ports X and Y
+`./wire -l 0-2 -- X Y` start a bidirectional wire between ports X and Y.

 #### Basic Demo